parvejkhan7688-IT-Sector/parvejkhan-demo/README.md

 # parvejkhan-demo
-This is my first Git Repository
+This is my first Git Repository.
  Author - parvej kyamkhani